 Purpose – Activity: Uncover hidden talents.

-Especially notice times when activities capture your attention so much that you lose track of time while you are focused on them – the state of flow.
+One of the best indicators of talent is the state of flow.
+Especially notice activities that capture your attention so much that you lose track of time while you are focused on them.

 Flow requires your sole attention.
 Focus requires your soul attention.